Pedro69491/SearchEngine/README.md

 - Gradle;
 - Simple web services.

-Compile and run the application by running
+Compile and run the application by running:

   Gradlew run